Singaporean literature: Fiction

 Sonny Liew, a comic artist/illustrator, won three Eisner Awards in 2017 for Best Writer/Artist, Best U.S. Edition of International Material - Asia, and Best Publication Design, for his graphic novel "The Art of Charlie Chan Hock Chye", which also won the Singapore Literature Prize in 2016.
 "The Art of Charlie Chan Hock Chye".

-The late 2010s saw a trend of young Singaporean female novelists bringing out novels with international publishing houses based in London and New York.
-These novelists include Sharlene Teo, Kirstin Chen, Balli Kaur Jaswal, Clarissa Goenawan, Rachel Heng, Thea Lim, Amanda Lee Koe, and Jing-Jing Lee.
+Since the late 2010s, there has been a trend of young Singaporean female novelists bringing out novels with international publishing houses based in London and New York.
+These novelists include Sharlene Teo, Kirstin Chen, Balli Kaur Jaswal, Clarissa Goenawan, Rachel Heng, Thea Lim, Amanda Lee Koe, Jing-Jing Lee, and Fiona Sze-Lorrain.

 List of Singaporean writers

 The following is a non-exhaustive list of notable Singaporean writers: